Nettles (chair), Cormas, Diehl, Fine, Hug, Peterson, Torregano, Wright

-The Early, Middle and Special Education Department offers programs leading to the Bachelor of Science in Education degree with teacher certification in early childhood education (Pre-K to grade 4), middle level learning (grades 4 to 8) and dual certification with special education (Pre-K to grade 8).
+The Childhood Education Department offers programs leading to the Bachelor of Science in Education degree with teacher certification in early childhood education (Pre-K to grade 4) and middle level learning (grades 4 to 8).

 Kappa Delta Pi, an international honor society in education, has a California University chapter.
 Students in education who have demonstrated a high level of academic achievement are invited to apply for induction.

-With the anticipated retirements of millions of public school teachers, the future looks bright for those students interested in a professional career in early childhood, middle level and special education.
+With the anticipated retirements of millions of public school teachers, the future looks bright for those students interested in a professional career in early childhood and middle level education.
 Career prospects for education services graduates are also encouraging; potential employers include adoption agencies, tutorial learning organizations, community recreation centers, camps, publishers, school service supply companies and child abuse centers.
 Students with undergraduate degrees in these fields are prepared to pursue advanced study in a variety of disciplines.
 The Career Services office provides assistance to students seeking positions locally and out-of-state.

 Admission to the Pre-K to Grade 4 and Middle Level Education Certification Programs

-Students accepted into a teacher certification program must be admitted to teacher education by the time they reach the admission to teacher education window.
+Students accepted into a teacher certification program must be admitted to Teacher Education by the time they reach the Admission to Teacher Education window.
 Please refer to the Teacher Education Program Student Handbook for details on the Admission to Teacher Education window. www.calu.edu/academics/colleges/education/files/Undergraduate-Student-Handbook.pdf.